 A table of type DBF is physically a dBASE III or IV formatted file (used by many products like dBASE, Xbase, FoxPro etc.).
-This format is similar to the FIX type format with in addition a prefix giving the characteristics of the file, describing in particular all the fields (columns) of the table.
+This format is like the FIX type format with in addition a prefix giving the characteristics of the file and describing all the fields (columns) of the table.